 - 1. Each program is required to have individuals in Program Leadership roles in accordance with the following: - a.
 Child Care Administrator (for programs serving Infants, Toddlers, and/or Preschool); - b.
 School Age Administrator (for programs serving School Age); - c.
-Education Coordinator (for programs serving Infants, Toddlers, and/or Preschool); - d.
+Education Coordinator (for programs serving Infants, Toddlers, and/or Preschool);

+- d.
 School Age Site Coordinator (for programs serving School Age); and - e.
-Night Time Care Coordinator (for programs providing night time care). - 2.
-One qualified individual may assume multiple roles in one (1) program in accordance with the following:
+Night Time Care Coordinator (for programs providing Night Time Care).

+2. One (1) qualified individual may assume multiple roles in one (1) program in accordance with the following:
-If a program has 1-2 classrooms, one qualified individual may assume the role of: If a program has 3-7 classrooms, one qualified individual may assume the role of: If a program has 8+ classrooms, one qualified individual may assume the role of: Child Care Administrator Child Care Administrator Child Care Administrator and and and School Age

-School Age Administrator School Age Administrator Administrator and and and Education or Site Coordinator Education or Site Coordinator Education or Site Coordinator and and if Teacher Teacher if the individual spends less than 50% of time in the teaching role. this individual works full time and the program employs an administrative assistant.
+.
+If a program has 1-2 classrooms, one qualified individual may assume the role of: If a program has 3-7 classrooms, one qualified individual may assume the role of: If a program has 8+ classrooms, one qualified individual may assume the role of: Child Care Administrator Child Care Administrator Child Care Administrator and and and School Age Administrator School Age Administrator School Age Administrator and and and Education or Site Coordinator Education or Site Coordinator Education or Site Coordinator and and If this individual works full Teacher Teacher time and the program employs an If the individual spends less than 50% of time in the teaching role. administrative assistant.